 - Jys & Tech Easy Nano Anti-Fog Cloth

-To prevent the glasses from moving while you run, you can slide silicone anti-slip ear hooks onto the arms, or you can use a sports adjustable strap.
+To prevent your glasses from moving while you run, slide silicone anti-slip ear hooks onto the arms, or use a sports adjustable strap.

 You could also use a bandana in summer and a beanie in winter to help keep your glasses in place.

 Running without glasses or contacts comes with its own risks.
 It’s always best to pick a smooth route that you know very well.